 After the planning board makes a recommendation to the city commission, the ordinance will require two city commission readings for adoption.
 Absent any appeals, the ordinance will be rendered to the DEO, who will have 60 days to issue an order of consistency.
 A draft and the final version of the ordinance will be sent to the State of Florida, Department of State Division of Historical Resources as required by the city's Certified Local Government Agreement.

 RECOMMENDATION:

-The Planning Department recommends consideration and approval of the draft of the New Construction in the Historic Districts guidelines ordinance modifications.
+The Planning Department recommends consideration and approval of the draft of the Additions and Alterations on Contributing, Non- Contributing and Non- Historic Buildings and Structures" guidelines ordinance modifications.